 Kosher salt: If using fine salt, use just a pinch.

-It’s easy!
-One of my easiest recipes, in fact.
-Scroll down to the recipe card for the detailed instructions.
+Making this keto pound cake is so easy.
+It's one of my easiest recipes, in fact.
+Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

 Preheat your oven to 350°F. Line a small loaf pan (8.5 X 4.5 inches) with parchment paper and lightly grease it.